What To Do

 are young hedgehogs too small to hibernate.

 together in a designated room.
-We provide as
+We provided environmental enrichment by using

-bark chippings on the floor, a selection of nest
+dry leaves and bark chippings on the floor, a selection of nest boxes and

 As hedgehogs are normally solitary animals, we